gurushida/finnegan/README.md

 # finnegan

 ## What is it ?
-This is a console application that is a voice-controlled dart scoring system for the 501 dart game.
+This is a voice-controlled dart scoring system.
 You talk out loud to the program and it keeps track of the score for you !
 And it is completely offline: no data transmitted anywhere for processing !